-A rehabilitation requires the main wind force resisting system and all appurtenances, components, and cladding of the existing building comply with CBC Section 1609A and American Society of Civil Engineers Standard 7: Minimum Design Loads and Associated Criteria for Buildings and Other Structures (ASCE 7), Chapters 26 through 30 as applicable.
+A rehabilitation requires the main wind force-resisting system and all appurtenances, components, and cladding of the existing building to comply with CBC Section 1609A and ASCE 7: Minimum Design Loads and Associated Criteria for Buildings and Other Structures (ASCE 7), Chapters 26 through 30 as applicable.
 The EDCR shall state these criteria and define the parameters listed in CBC Section 1603A.1.4.